ProfessorKolodziej/cm523-practice-2-breaking-down-css/README.md

 - [ ] You've used `display: grid;` in your CSS at least once.
 This will help recreate your layout.
 - [ ] You've used `position: absolute;` in your CSS at least once.
 This will help position the red SVG graphic.
 - [ ] You should only use class selectors in your CSS.
 Do not use element selectors.
+- [ ] You should not change the tags, classes, or content in the `index.html` file.
+For example, do not change "Jan Tschichold" to lowercase letters.
+Use CSS to style this instead.

 ### New concepts